dilshankarunarathne/spring-boot-notes/README.md

 []("/assets/1-traditional-dm.png")

 In this example, consider a Main class that contains the main() method.
 It will create two classes that it needs to do its work.
 Within the second class, in its constructor, it also creates a third class to do work.
 That class has two more classes that it needs to do work.
+So with that, we ends up creating five classes

 IoC:
 []("/assets/2-ioc-dm.png")